 Hebron is a very small town located in the state of Indiana.
 With a population of 3,704 people and two constituent neighborhoods, Hebron is the 149th largest community in Indiana.

-Hebron is a blue-collar town, with 36.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hebron is a town of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Hebron who work in food service (12.04%), healthcare (8.55%), and office and administrative support (7.92%).
+Hebron is a blue-collar town, with 39.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Hebron is a town of service providers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Hebron who work in food service (14.46%), office and administrative support (8.70%), and healthcare (8.03%).

-Being a small town, Hebron does not have a public transit system used by locals to get to and from work.
+Hebron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Hebron in 2010 was $21,775, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $87,100 for a family of four.
+The per capita income in Hebron in 2010 was $20,823, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,292 for a family of four.
 However, Hebron contains both very wealthy and poor people as well.